 The module requires students to learn from a diverse range of sources and consultants.
 This use of external consultants, gathering of information and cross-disciplinary collaboration simulate the dynamic, interdisciplinary and fast-changing nature of contemporary architectural practice, giving students an understanding of practice and an ability to work in teams.

-"The strong studio culture at The Cass creates an environment that facilitates engaging and inspiring conversations between students and staff.
+"The strong studio culture at the School creates an environment that facilitates engaging and inspiring conversations between students and staff.
 Working with students from a range of backgrounds really opened up my experience and enabled me to understand architecture in much more nuanced ways.

 Please note, in addition to the tuition fee there may be additional costs for things like equipment, materials, printing, textbooks, trips or professional body fees.